MarekWdowiak/Finding-Lane-Lines/writeup.md

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I used Gaussian smoothing and Canny Edge Detection.
 After that, suitable region was masked and lines were detected by Hough Tranform.

-In order to draw a single line on the left and right lanes, I used Linear Regression by Python numpy + polyfit.
+In order to draw a single line on the left and right lanes, I averaged directional coefficients and center of lines detected by Hough Transform.

 ### 2. Potential shortcomings